Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/licensing.md

   - The attempt to verify the payload of the license with the license's signature failed.
 Confirm that the file is not corrupt and has not been altered since you received it from Kong Inc. Try re-downloading and installing your license file from Kong Inc.
     - if you still receive this error, contact Kong support.
 - "license expired"
   - The system time is past the license's license_expiration_date.
-Note that Kong EE provides 1-2 days worth of slack time past the license expiration date before failing to validate with this error, to account for timezone discrepancies, human error, etc.
+Note that Kong Enterprise provides 1-2 days worth of slack time past the license expiration date before failing to validate with this error, to account for timezone discrepancies, human error, etc.
 - "invalid license expiration date"
   - The data in the license_expiration_date field is incorrectly formatted.
 Try re-downloading and installing your license file from Kong Inc.
     - if you still receive this error, contact Kong support.